madnuttah/unbound-docker/README.md

 ### Standard Usage

 The best way to get started is using [docker-compose](https://docs.docker.com/compose/).
-I have provided a combined Pi-hole/Unbound/Watchtower [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/docker-compose.yaml) sample which I'm using in slightly modified form that makes use of a [MACVLAN](https://docs.docker.com/network/macvlan/) network which **must** be adapted to your network environment and to suit your needs for development or production use. **Especially all entries in angle brackets (<>) needs your very attention!**
+I have provided combined Pi-hole/Unbound/Watchtower [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/) samples which I'm using in slightly modified form that makes use of a [MACVLAN](https://docs.docker.com/network/macvlan/) or [Bridge](https://docs.docker.com/network/bridge/) network which **must** be adapted to your network environment and to suit your needs for development or production use. **Especially all entries in angle brackets (<>) needs your very attention!**

 *I prefer using a MACVLAN network configuration instead of a bridged or rather unsafe host network, but other network configurations will run as well.*